kwakrhkr59/Kor-KeyboardMapper/README.md

 # 🔄 Hangul ↔ QWERTY Converter (Chrome Extension)

 A simple yet powerful Chrome Extension that restores text typed in the wrong keyboard layout.
-Whether you accidentally typed Korean on an English keyboard (`dkssud`) or English on a Korean keyboard (`ㅗㄷlld`), this tool fixes it instantly.
+Whether you accidentally typed Korean on an English keyboard (`dkssud`) or English on a Korean keyboard (`ㅗ디ㅣㅐ`), this tool fixes it instantly.

 ## ✨ Key Features